1. Introduction to SOPS

 Click to get the full-res PDF.

-SOPS, short for Secrets OPerationS, is an open-source text file editor that encrypts/decrypts files automagically.
+SOPS, short for Secrets OPerationS, is an open-source encrypted files editor that encrypts/decrypts files automagically with AWS KMS, GCP KMS, Azure Key Vault, PGP, etc.

 Typically, when you want to encrypt a text file, this is what you do: